AdaptableTools/example-adaptable-angular-aggrid/README.md

 ## Installation

-NOTE: In order to be able to run `npm install`, you need to follow the [Adaptable installation instructions](https://adaptabletools.zendesk.com/hc/en-us/articles/360002754737-Installation) - so you need to be logged into our private NPM registry.
+NOTE: In order to be able to run `npm install`, you need to be logged into our private NPM registry - follow the instructions in the [Adaptable Angular Wrapper Read Me](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable-ng-aggrid/README.md)

+> If you do not have an Adpatable Login please contact support@adaptabletools.com

 Run `npm install` (or `yarn`), depending on what tool you're using.